Unskilled Jobs in Spain with Visa Sponsorship 2023

 Your responsibilities may include prepping construction sites, loading and unloading building supplies, operating machinery, and assisting the construction crew with other tasks.
 You will need to collaborate with other construction employees and follow supervisory directions.

 No official credentials are required to work as a construction laborer in Spain, but previous experience in construction or physical labor may be beneficial.
-Those that are physically fit, reliable, and have good communication skills are preferred by the majority of companies.
+Those who are physically fit, reliable, and have good communication skills are preferred by the majority of companies.

 Retail Sales Assistant